Amin-MAG/My-Notes/English/My Own Personal Dictionary.md

     - A **level surface** suitable/appropriate for wheelchairs.
 - To make smooth
     - Cover with a layer of sand and **level it off**.

+## Mitigate

+- To make a situation or the effects of something less unpleasant.
+    - Measures need to be taken to mitigate the environmental effects of burning more coal.

 ## Mundane